 I have been designing stitching cards for over ten years but the origins of the craft go back a long way in history.
 Card has probably been used as a base material for embroidery since card itself was first produced.
 In the 1800s sheets of perforated paper became available to needle crafters.
 This started the Victorian craze for stitching mottoes and sayings on card.
 Designs were usually worked in long parallel stitches to form areas of colour.

 Today’s card embroidery designs are typically worked in long crossing stitches that form geometric shapes.
-The first mention that I can find about this style of stitching cards is by Dutch designer Erica Fortgens.
-She started writing books with instructions and patterns for making stitching cards in the early 1990s.
+In the early 1990s Dutch designer Erica Fortgens started writing books with instructions and patterns for making stitching cards using geometric shapes.

 In the forward to her book “Embroidery on Paper” Erica Fortgens tells how she got started.
 She made forty small dinner cards with gold embroidery for a birthday party.
 The cards turned out to be very popular and she continued to make more embroidery patterns.
 Erica produced a number of books on the craft of “Borduren op Papier” in Dutch and published in the Netherlands.
 When they were later translated into English the craft was called Embroidery on Paper.

-The first prick and stitch kits were marketed in Holland by thread and wool manufacturer Madeira during the 1990s.
+Prick and stitch kits were marketed in Holland by thread and wool manufacturer Madeira during the early 1990s.
 Their trade name was Pickpoints and the instructions were in Dutch.